 Now that you have a better understanding of your customers' micro-moments and have homed in on the ones you want to win, you need to figure out how your brand can be there and be useful.
-So, get your team together and use these questions to help you get started.
+So, get your team together and use these questions to help build your brand strategy around mobile moments.

 1. Are we there in the moments that matter?